MotionEdge

 AI Coach — How It Works and How to Use It

 MotionEdge's AI Coach is the layer that takes everything the app sees — your video, your pose data, your tempo, hand path, TrackMan radar numbers, Watch metrics — and turns it into the kind of explanation a knowledgeable friend at the range would give you.
-It uses Claude or Grok behind the scenes (you can pick), it has access to the full context of your swing, and it converses with you the same way you'd talk to a coach.
+It's powered by leading AI models behind the scenes, it has access to the full context of your swing, and it converses with you the same way you'd talk to a coach.

 What makes it feel more like a real coaching relationship than a chatbot is that it remembers.
 Every swing you've captured, every metric, every TrackMan number, every cue that worked or didn't — it carries that context forward into the next conversation and reasons across all of it when you ask a question.
 Over time it builds a model of you as a golfer: your tendencies, your focus areas, what kind of feedback lands for you.
-You can see and edit everything it remembers from Settings → AI Coach → Memory.
+That memory stays on your devices (and your private iCloud if sync is on) — it is not a separate cloud coaching account.

 The honest framing: it's a powerful second opinion, not a replacement for a great instructor in person.
 But it sees more measurements per swing than any coach can, and it actually remembers them.
 That combination is genuinely useful.